influxdata/docs-v2/content/influxdb/cloud/visualize-data/annotations.md

 ---
 title: Use annotations in dashboards
 description: >
-  Add annotations to your dashboards to provide useful, contextual information about single points in time. influxdb/cloud/tags: [labels]
+  Add annotations to your InfluxDB dashboards to provide useful, contextual information about single points in time. influxdb/cloud/tags: [labels]
 menu:
   influxdb_cloud: